stanfordnmbl/knee_OA_staging_training/README.md

  - gives similar, but not exactly the same, mAP as the MATLAB version
  - is *not compatible* with models trained using the MATLAB code due to the minor implementation differences
  - **includes approximate joint training** that is 1.5x faster than alternating optimization (for VGG16) -- see these [slides](https://www.dropbox.com/s/xtr4yd4i5e0vw8g/iccv15_tutorial_training_rbg.pdf?dl=0) for more information

-# *Faster* R-CNN: Towards Real-Time Object Detection with Region Proposal Networks

-By Shaoqing Ren, Kaiming He, Ross Girshick, Jian Sun (Microsoft Research)
+This repository is build on https://github.com/rbgirshick/py-faster-rcnn by Shaoqing Ren, Kaiming He, Ross Girshick, Jian Sun (Microsoft Research).

-This Python implementation contains contributions from Sean Bell (Cornell) written during an MSR internship.

-Please see the official [README.md](https://github.com/ShaoqingRen/faster_rcnn/blob/master/README.md) for more details.

-Faster R-CNN was initially described in an [arXiv tech report](http://arxiv.org/abs/1506.01497) and was subsequently published in NIPS 2015.
+Note that py-faster-rcnn has been deprecated.
+Please see [Detectron](https://github.com/facebookresearch/Detectron), which includes an implementation of [Mask R-CNN](https://arxiv.org/abs/1703.06870).

 ### License

-Faster R-CNN is released under the MIT License (refer to the LICENSE file for details).
+This code is released under the MIT License (refer to the LICENSE file for details).

-### Citing Faster R-CNN

-If you find Faster R-CNN useful in your research, please consider citing:

-    @inproceedings{renNIPS15fasterrcnn,
-        Author = {Shaoqing Ren and Kaiming He and Ross Girshick and Jian Sun}, Title = {Faster {R-CNN}: Towards Real-Time Object Detection with Region Proposal Networks},
-        Booktitle = {Advances in Neural Information Processing Systems ({NIPS})}, Year = {2015}
-    }

 ### Contents
 1. [Requirements: software](#requirements-software)